 Still, there are alternative ways to access your buckets.
 And these are less time-consuming & save you from repetitive tasks.

 For example, you might choose to access your buckets through so-called bucket URLs.
-Amazon S3 supports both virtual-hosted & path-style URLs so use whatever is more convenient to you.
+Amazon S3 supports both virtual-hosted & path-style URLs so use whatever is more convenient for you.